Y0Coss/docs-fork/pages/public_cloud/compute/key_concepts/guide.en-gb.md

 For more detailed guidance on configuring Public Cloud networks, refer to the official [OVHcloud networking guide](/pages/public_cloud/public_cloud_network_services/concepts-01-public-cloud-networking-concepts).

-## Saving Plans
+## Savings Plans

-Saving Plans let you reduce your Public Cloud Compute costs in exchange for a commitment to consistent usage over a defined period from 1 month up to 3 years.
+Savings Plans let you reduce your Public Cloud Compute costs in exchange for a commitment to consistent usage over a defined period from 1 month up to 3 years.

 **Key Benefits:**